emu-russia/breaks/Breaks6502/M6502Core/Readme.md

 https://github.com/emu-russia/breaks/blob/master/BreakingNESWiki_DeepL/6502/context_control.md

 You should also consider the case when several sources (e.g. registers) put their values on the same bus at the same time.
-To solve such situations ("bus conflicts") it is necessary to use the rule "Ground wins".
+To solve such situations ("bus conflicts") it is necessary to use the "Ground wins" rule.

 This takes into account the 6502 feature where buses are "precharged" during PHI2.
-This is required to form constants (stack address, interrupt address).
+This is required to form constants (e.g. stack address, interrupt address).
 Charging is done at the very beginning of the simulation.